Vogue Paris Styles Spring/Summer 2015 Collections

 Graphic diva via Balmain styled by Suzanne Koller.
 "Made to be seen in — spidery slips, flowing trouser suits, tough-cookie pencil skirts and dresses, bold checks and stripes, transparent plastic inserts, and an electric palette."

-Vogue Paris editorial images © 2014 Condé Nast.
+Vogue Paris and Vogue Paris Collections images © 2014 and 2015 Condé Nast.
 All Rights Reserved.